-Plastic Straws and BPA Exposureby Amylee Amos MS, RDN, IFMCPNews
+Plastic Straws and BPA Exposureby Amylee Amos PhD, RDN, IFMCPNews

 Today is Earth Day, and in the city of Los Angeles we celebrated by increasing the restrictions on plastic straws.
 Moving forward, single-use plastic straws will not be provided with beverages at restaurants, drive-throughs, or delivery services unless specifically requested by the customer (1).
 This “straws on request” policy goes beyond the rules passed recently by the state of California, with the intention of further reducing overall disposable straw use, as it is estimated that 500 million disposable plastic straws are used in the United States every single day (2).
 Locally, reviews of the California coastline ranked plastic straws as the 6th most collected item in beach clean ups.
 As a result, this legislation will hopefully make a small dent in the environmental crisis we currently face.